Murder of Tehuel de la Torre

-Tehuel de la Torre (/es/; born 26 March 1999) is an Argentine trans man who disappeared in the afternoon of 11 March 2021 when he left his home in San Vicente, Buenos Aires, heading for Alejandro Korn to meet Luis Alberto Ramos (37), who had offered him a job as a waiter at a birthday party.
+Tehuel de la Torre (/es/; born 26 March 1999) was an Argentine trans man who disappeared in the afternoon of 11 March 2021 when he left his home in San Vicente, Buenos Aires, heading for Alejandro Korn to meet Luis Alberto Ramos (37), who had offered him a job as a waiter at a birthday party.
 His whereabouts remain unknown.
+The investigation led to the arrest of two men, who are being prosecuted for homicide.
+Ramos was convicted of his murder in 2024 and sentenced to life in prison.

 Disappearance

 De la Torre was born on 26 March 1999.
 At the time of his disappearance, he lived in San Vicente, Buenos Aires, with his mother, his partner and her son, and his brother.
 De la Torre had started his gender transitioning a few months before his disappearance.

 On 11 March 2021, De la Torre left his home heading for Alejandro Korn to meet Luis Alberto Ramos, a 37-year-old man whom he had met at several Workers' Socialist Movement rallies.
 Ramos had offered him a job as a waiter at a birthday party.
+He took a bus and arrived in Alejandro Korn to meet with Ramos.
+The interview was scheduled for 19:00 but he arrived at approximately 16:30.

+At 00:24 on 12 March, the last signal from Tehuel de la Torre's mobile phone was recorded from Luis Ramos's address.

 On 13 March, his family reported his disappearance to the police.
 A destroyed phone and jacket belonging to De la Torre were found in a raid to Ramos' house on 16 March.